Here are the main points to know about copyright, including history, terminology, and the law itself.

 Additionally, authors or creators must be able to demonstrate that they have contributed ‘independent intellectual effort’ in producing a work.
 For example, it is not likely that inputting prompts to an AI tool would be considered enough ‘independent intellectual effort’ to warrant copyright ownership of the output.

-To learn more about copyright and AI, review the Arts Law Centre of Australia’s information sheet.
+To learn more about copyright and AI, review the Copyright and AI page.
 To learn more about how to approach AI in academic work, check out the Library’s guide to Generative AI.

 The term Indigenous Cultural and Intellectual Property (ICIP) refers to Indigenous peoples’ rights over their traditional culture, knowledge and heritage in all forms that may take.
 The lack of provisions for ICIP in Australian copyright law can leave such work vulnerable to exploitation, so it should be approached in a culturally considerate way.
 Learn more about ICIP.